 Here are a few things to look for:

 • Their crews should wear protective clothing and full-face respirators to keep them safe while they’re performing the work.

 We hope this helps answer some common questions about Coronavirus Disinfection and helps you choose a qualified company should you have a need for these services.
-If we can help with your Infectious Disease Disinfection needs, please do not hesitate to Contact Our Offices!
+If we can help with your Infectious Disease Disinfection needs, please do not hesitate to contact your local Disaster Blaster!

 Interested in older news stories?
 Please see our News Archive.